SACGF/shariant_docs/docs/site/classification_discordance.md

 For example, if a variation is Pathogenic for "Tietz syndrome" and benign for "Carpenter syndrome" you can divide classifications up into both.
 To do so from the variant page, click "Change Clinical Grouping".

 A column for clinical grouping will appear, any classifications that have the same text in that column will be considered in the same Clinical Grouping.
-Note that a Clinical Grouping is just a free text name and the classifications that belong to it.
+Note that a Clinical Grouping is a free text name and the classifications that belong to it.

 Once you've updated it so classificaitons have the appropriate groupings, hit save.
 This may resolve (or cause) outstanding discordances.

-It is suggested that if you do subdivide records, that you don't leave any in that variant in the "default" grouping for that Aalele.
+It is suggested that if you do subdivide records, that you don't leave any in the "default" grouping for that allele.

 ### Concordance is Reached

-If you or another lab changes
+If you or another lab:
 * Sub-divide classifications into more meaningful groupings. (should only be rarely required)
 * Withdraw classifications that aren't in concordance. (should only be rarely required)
 * Change clinical significances so all the remaining classifications are in the same clinical significance bucket.
-Then you will have reached concordance and the discordance and report will automatically close.
-Congradulations.
+Then you will have reached concordance and the discordance and discordance report will automatically close.
+Congratulations.

 ### Stuck in Discordance